YoungFaithful/CapacityExpansion.jl/docs/src/index.md

 Pkg.add("CapacityExpansion")
 ```

-A solver is required to run an optimization as explained in section [Solver](@ref).
+A solver is required to run an optimization, as explained in section [Solver](@ref).
-Install e.g. `Clp` using the package mode:
+Install, e.g. `Clp` using the package mode:
 ```julia
 ]
 add Clp